China’s vaccine diplomacy stumbles as clinical trial data remain absent

 Regulators are “still waiting for the company to submit the data,” the Health Sciences Authority said.

-Alicia Chen in Taipei and Lyric Li in Seoul contributed to this report.
+Alicia Chen in Taipei, Taiwan, and Lyric Li in Seoul contributed to this report.